Rising-Stars-by-Sunshine/CSECON206_ZhenshanZhang/README.md

 ### Introduction to the GitHub Repository

 This repository includes course materials and my final project for the course.
 The `CSEcon` and `Advance_CSEcon` folders contain my solutions to problem sets 1 and 2, which reflect and summarize a week's learning.
-The remaining folders hold materials for the final project titled 'Assessing the Semantic Capabilities of Large Language Models in Collaborative AI Settings.
+The remaining folders hold materials for the final project titled 'Assessing the Semantic Capabilities of Large Language Models in Collaborative AI Settings.'
 ## Table of Contents

 [CSEcon](https://github.com/Rising-Stars-by-Sunshine/CSECON206_ZhenshanZhang/tree/main/CSEcon)